 - Failing a program milestone, such as the thesis proposal examination or comprehensive examination.

-- Receiving two consecutive unsatisfactory progress reports by the advisory committee.
+- Unsatisfactory progress reported by the advisory committee.

 Potential consequences of unsatisfactory progress